T20 World Cup: Each team's finals hopes explained

 After back-to-back wins over Sri Lanka and Bangladesh following their first-up defeat to India, the equation for Australia is simple: beat New Zealand and they are through to the semi-finals.

-Reaching the final four is highly unlikely now for Bangladesh, who would need to thrash New Zealand and Sri Lanka, then hope the White Ferns beat Australia on Monday to allow them to sneak through on net run rate.
+Bangladesh almost snapped their World Cup losing streak when they bowled New Zealand out for 91 at Junction Oval, but they could not quite get themselves over the line with the bat.

-The Tigresses may however have another goal in mind.
-They have not won a World Cup match since their first appearance at the event in 2014, and if they can avoid last place in group A they will not have to go to the qualifying event in order to secure a spot at the next T20 World Cup, in 2022.
+They have one more chance to pick up that elusive victory they have been searching for, when they meet Sri Lanka in Melbourne on Monday morning.

-With that in mind, they still have plenty of motivation heading into matches against New Zealand and Sri Lanka.
+If they achieve that, it would not only be their first World Cup win since 2014, it would also see them avoid last place in group A - which would mean they would not have to go to the qualifying event in order to secure a spot at the next T20 World Cup, in 2022.

 Group B

-England's campaign got off to a disappointing start with an upset loss to South Africa at the WACA Ground, but they turned it around emphatically in Canberra against Thailand.
+England's campaign got off to a disappointing start with an upset loss to South Africa at the WACA Ground, but they turned it around emphatically in Canberra against Thailand before picking up a win against an improved Pakistan.

-The top-ranked team in their group, England remain in the box seat to advance but given how tight the race is, another upset loss to either West Indies or Pakistan – both of whom are currently level with them on two points – would have them very nervous.
+England remain in the box seat to advance, but will need to overcome the Windies in their final match to do so.
+There is a chance that even with three wins, group B's top two could still come down to net run rate, and England's excellent one is in their favour.

 To play: England, Sydney Showground, March 1